Bulacan Martyrs

-The Bulacan Martyrs of 1982 was a group of young activists who worked together to oppose the Marcos dictatorship and restore democracy in the Philippines.
+The Bulacan Martyrs of 1982 was a group of young activists who worked together to oppose the Ferdinand Marcos dictatorship and restore democracy in the Philippines.
 They were meeting at a farmer's residence on June 21, 1982, when the house was raided by 30 armed soldiers from the 175th Philippine Constabulary (PC) Company.
 They were arrested and were found dead the following day in another town 20 kilometers away.

 At the time of their deaths, the Bulacan Martyrs were helping farmers organize themselves to push for the implementation of an agrarian reform program.

 The names of these young activists were added in 2012 to the Bantayog ng mga Bayani's Wall of Remembrance.

 Background

 A group of young activists were trying to help farmers organize themselves in the province of Bulacan.
 They were trying to form a local chapter of Alyansa ng Magbubukid sa Gitnang Luson (AMGL), a militant farmers’ alliance based in Central Luzon.

 AMGL had organized a series of actions to demand that the government implement an agrarian reform program.
 AMGL was then a new organization looking for volunteers to help form a chapter in Bulacan.
 The Philippine military was in control of the province and martial law was in full effect throughout the country under then-president Ferdinand E. Marcos.
 Bulacan landowners had been using private armies to harass farmers.
 Organizing was a dangerous activity at the time.

 Danilo Aguirre, Edwin Borlongan, Teresita Llorente, Renato Manimbo, and Constantino Medina all volunteered to help organize a Bulacan chapter for AMGL.
 They had been meeting to evaluate their organizational work and plan a program of action when they were arrested on June 21, 1982, and killed.
 The bodies of Borlongan and Manimbo were found three days later; the bodies of Aguirre, Llorente, and Medina were found 10 days after the incident.
 Their bodies all showed heavy bruises and multiple gunshot wounds.

 Another companion was able to escape arrest.